Design Strategies that Create Sustainable Public Spaces

 We’ve incorporated permeable pavers in a lot of our projects.
-A couple of them have been in park projects where we wanted to really encourage infiltration into the subsoils.
-There’s been kind of a differing approach to the color of those pavers, in the places where we’ve used darker colored pavers those areas melt quicker.
+A couple of them have been in park projects where we wanted to encourage infiltration into the subsoils.
+There’s been kind of a differing approach to the color of those pavers, in the places where we’ve used darker colored pavers, those areas melt quicker.
 They tend to hold less ice in the wintertime.
 The lighter pavers tend to be better on the reflectivity.
-So you have to take into account what your site conditions are, but for the most part, we try to choose lighter paver materials so they don’t hold as much of the heat.
+So you have to take into account what your site conditions are, but for the most part, we try to choose lighter paver materials, so they don’t hold as much of the heat.

-That leads into the conversation of infiltration and the whole idea behind permeable pavers is to get that water to filter through in a more natural process instead of just dumping it directly into a lake or stream body.
+That leads into the conversation of infiltration, and the whole idea behind permeable pavers is to get that water to filter through in a more natural process instead of just dumping it directly into a lake or stream body.
 Something we deal with quite a bit in Wisconsin and Iowa is the infiltration rates and how we deal with the larger context of where we’re putting this water and the green space that’s required for it.
 We see it more in our urban projects and our development projects for some of the private development that we work on.
 The big thing is to educate the client on the rationale of why you might need a bioretention basin or infiltration basin and ways to make it look good.
-A lot of times maintenance issues pop up and there’s a lot of challenges with them, but a lot of these infiltration basins and bioretention ponds could actually look really good in particular in larger park settings where you can bring in the user to help them understand what’s happening in these spaces.
+A lot of times, maintenance issues pop up, and there are a lot of challenges with them, but a lot of these infiltration basins and bioretention ponds could look really good, in particular in larger park settings where you can bring in the user to help them understand what’s happening in these spaces.
 It could be an interesting approach to help captivate some of that leftover space and make it more of an amenity.

 Adding Best Management Practices (BMP’s) to Park Design

 One thing that we’ve really tried to do in our design work is to have multiple stormwater features within a park.
 So that there’s a little bit of an educational aspect to that design, so people can see why we’re putting stormwater in a particular area and why it’s important to put that back into the groundwater system and not necessarily let it run over land to different areas in the site.
-A lot of times we’ll try to run any parking lots or large trail or plaza areas that are in a park into some sort of a stormwater management area or use a best management practice, which is also abbreviated as BMP.
+A lot of times, we’ll try to run any parking lots or large trail or plaza areas that are in a park into some sort of a stormwater management area or use a best management practice, which is also abbreviated as BMP.
 These BMPs can be anything from the infiltration basins and the bioretention areas that Andy described or the permeable pavers that we use on some of our projects.
 It’s really important to make sure we’re capturing and cleaning that water before it gets into a stream, creek, or nearby pond.

-Another option that we’ve talked about before and have incorporated into many projects, is using stormwater detentions and recycling that water for an irrigation system.
-Practice fields east of Jack Trice stadium at Iowa State, we created a stormwater detention basin that they were going to use for irrigating their practice fields.
+Another option that we’ve talked about before and have incorporated into many projects is using stormwater detentions and recycling that water for an irrigation system.
+Practice fields east of Jack Trice Stadium at Iowa State, we created a stormwater detention basin that they were going to use for irrigating their practice fields.
 So that’s another option.